MEET OUR STAFF

 Rhea Bhatia, M.S.

-Read MoreRhea Bhatia is a doctoral candidate in Counseling Psychology at Springfield College.
+she, her, hersRead MoreRhea Bhatia is a doctoral candidate in Counseling Psychology at Springfield College.
 Rhea completed her Masters in Mental Health Counseling in 2019 from Johnson & Wales University.
-She has gained clinical experience working with individuals across the lifespan in outpatient, community and school settings.
-Rhea has provided individual and group therapy to individuals struggling with grief and loss, depression, anxiety, gender and sexuality issues, behavioral concerns and interpersonal issues.
+She has gained clinical experience working with individuals across the lifespan in outpatient, community, and school settings.
+Rhea has provided individual and group therapy to individuals struggling with grief and loss, depression, anxiety, gender and sexuality, behavioral, and interpersonal concerns.
 Rhea's therapeutic philosophy is marked by an integrative approach, rooted in both person-centered techniques and a strong social justice framework.
-She adopts a collaborative and interpersonally-oriented approach, acknowledging individuals as the expert of their own experiences.
+She adopts a collaborative and interpersonally oriented approach, acknowledging individuals as the experts of their own experiences.
+Rhea is multilingual, she speaks English, Hindi, and Gujarati.

-Outside of work, Rhea enjoys cooking, playing board games and spending quality time with friends and family.
+Outside of work, Rhea enjoys cooking, playing board games, and spending quality time with friends and family.

 -